A quasi-energy function for Pixton diffeomorphisms defined by generalized Mazur knots: Introduction and the main results

 Any Hopf knot $L \subset \mathbb S^2 \times\mathbb S^1$ is smoothly homotopic to the standard Hopf knot $L_0=\{s\}\times \mathbb S^1$ (see, for example, \cite{K-L}) but generally it is neither isotopic nor equivalent to it.
 B.~Mazur \cite{Mazur} constructed the Hopf knot $L_M$ which we call the {\em Mazur knot} and which is non-equivalent and non-isotopic to $L_0$ (see Fig. \ref{not}).

-It follows from the results of \cite{AMP} that there exists a countable family of pairwise non-equivalent Hopf knots $L_{n},\,n\in\mathbb N$ which are generalized Mazur knots (Fig. \ref{mn}).
+It follows from the results of \cite{AMP} that there exists a countable family of pairwise non-equivalent Hopf knots $L_{n},\,n\in\mathbb N$ which are {\em generalized Mazur knots} (Fig.~\ref{mn}).

 According to \cite{GrLauPo2008} a Pixton diffeomorphism $f$ admits an energy Morse function if and only if the knot $L_f$ is {\em trivial} (i.e. equivalent to the standard one).
-If the knot $L_f$ is not trivial then the number $\rho_{_f}$ of the critical points of a quasi-energy Morse function of $f$ is evidently even and The main result of this paper is the proof of Theorem \ref{exact}. \begin{theorem} Let $f$ be a Pixton diffeomorphism ($f\in\mathcal P$) and let $L_{n},\,n\in\mathbb N$ be its knot.
-Then the number $\rho_{_f}$ of critical points of a quasi-energy function of $f$ is calculated by\footnote{For $n=1$ Theorem \ref{exact} is proved in \cite{GrLauPo2009}.} \end{theorem}
+If the knot $L_f$ is not trivial then the number $\rho_{_f}$ of the critical points of a quasi-energy Morse function of $f$ is even as the classical Morse inequities are true for a continuous Morse function, and hence, The main result of this paper is the proof of Theorem \ref{exact}. \begin{thm} Let $f$ be a Pixton diffeomorphism ($f\in\mathcal P$) and let the generalized Mazur knot $L_{n},\,n\in\mathbb N$ be its knot.
+Then the number $\rho_{_f}$ of critical points of a quasi-energy function of $f$ is calculated by\footnote{For $n=1$ Theorem \ref{exact} is proved in \cite{GrLauPo2009}.} \end{thm}